GeorgeBeshay/Head_First_Design_Patterns_Documentation/src/Ch05_TheSingletonPattern/README.md

 ***
 ### Notes on the DP
 - Singleton objects are only created when they are needed.
 (Lazy Instantiation)
-- The simple implementation for the pattern would result in a non expected behaviour when dealing with a multithreaded application, that's why it is suggested to implement the getInstance() method as a synchronized method.
+- The simple implementation for the pattern would result in a non-expected behaviour when dealing with a multithreaded application, that's why it is suggested to implement the getInstance() method as a synchronized method.
 - However, synchronizing the method is expensive, that's because it is only needed